For more information on Summer School Co-Op for SHSM & OYAP students, please check out this video! ->

 HDSB Experiential Programs:

 The Halton Public and Catholic School Boards have developed a coterminus relationship which allows them to offer students in both systems a broad range of exciting experiential programs.
-All of these programs can be explored in greater detail at www.schooltocareer.ca.
+Students may register for a program at their home school, or at another school, if it is not offered at the home school.
+All of these programs can be explored in greater detail at www.haltonpathways.ca.
 These programs have been divided into four key categories:

 Ontario Youth Apprenticeship Program (OYAP)